rpm-software-management/dnf/doc/conf_ref.rst

 ``countme``
     :ref:`boolean <boolean-label>`

-    Determines whether a "countme" flag should be added to a single, randomly chosen metalink query each week.
+    Determines whether a special flag should be added to a single, randomly chosen metalink/mirrorlist query each week.
     This allows the repository owner to estimate the number of systems consuming it, by counting such queries over a week's time, which is much more accurate than just counting unique IP addresses (which is subject to both overcounting and undercounting due to short DHCP leases and NAT, respectively).

-    The flag is a simple static parameter appended to the metalink URL and is the same on every system (that means, no personal or machine-specific information is included).
+    The flag is a simple "countme=N" parameter appended to the metalink and mirrorlist URL, where N is an integer representing the "longevity" bucket this system belongs to.
+    The following 4 buckets are defined, based on how many full weeks have passed since the beginning of the week when this system was installed: 1 = first week, 2 = first month (2-4 weeks), 3 = six months (5-24 weeks) and 4 = more than six months (> 24 weeks).
+    This information is meant to help distinguish short-lived installs from long-term ones, and to gather other statistics about system lifecycle.

     Default is False.

 .. _deltarpm-label: